C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 In pursuit of this, I initially purchased the FireAngel Pro Connected Gateway, but found it to be a dreadfully unreliable piece of kit.
 In the end, I lost all faith in the Gateway and instead, I decided to build my own bridge from a donor radio module.

-## What was so bad about the FireAngel Gateway, and what I learnt by tinkering with it
+## Rant about the FireAngel Pro Connected Gateway
 As part of my testing, I removed all the alarms at once, and it didn't notice!

 Pressing 'test' in the App still reported all alarms 'online'.